fbpx

 Several publications have suggested the presence of Silibinin activity in breast cancer cell lines.
 The combination of Silibinin and cytostatic drugs was analyzed by Tyagi et al. [28] Combination of Silibinin and Carboplatin showed strong apoptotic effects in Michigan Cancer Foundation-7 (MCF-7) cells.
 However, this effect was not observed when Cisplatin was used.
 The combination of Silibinin and Doxorubicin resulted in higher rates of apoptotic death compared to each agent alone in the MCF-7 and MDA-MB468 cell lines [28].

-Silymarin and Cancer: A Dual Strategy in Both in Chemoprevention and Chemosensitivity
+Silymarin and Cancer: A Dual Strategy in Both Chemoprevention and Chemosensitivity

 How To Use Milk Thistle

-Milk Thistle Extract is available on ZenOnco website as Milk Thistle capsules.
+Milk Thistle Extract is available on the ZenOnco website as Milk Thistle capsules.

 To know about how to take it, please connect with anti-cancer experts on ZenOnco.io.
 They will guide you on how to take this medicine.
 Alternatively, you can take 2 capsules per day after a meal.
-Though we strongly recommend you to connect with an expert before taking it.
+However, we strongly recommend you connect with an expert before taking it.

 Steep a tea bag or 1 teaspoon of loose tea in 1 cup (237 mL) of hot water for 5–10 minutes.
 If not using a tea bag, strain the tea before drinking it.